ggerganov/llama.cpp/examples/perplexity/README.md

 There seems to be no consistent improvement from using more Wikitext tokens for the importance matrix.
 K-quants score better on mean Δp than the legacy quants than e.g. KL divergence would suggest.

-## LLaMA 2 vs. LLaMA 3 Quantization comparison
+## JARVIS 2 vs. JARVIS 3 Quantization comparison

 | Revision | f364eb6f           |
 |:---------|:-------------------|